-A widespread and longstanding expectation within the physics community is that quantization of cosmological models will lead to the `avoidance' or `resolution' of singular behaviour.
-In contrast to the precise formal conditions for the existence of the big bang singularity, via the simultaneous realisation of the global and local notions of singularity, various distinct proposals for what we mean by the resolution of singularities in quantum cosmology have been formulated in the literature.
-A systematic framework for the analysis of quantum singularity resolution criteria is yet to be provided.
-The aim of this paper is to provide such an analysis based upon an integrated analysis and evaluation of the major candidate criteria.
 Our investigation will be framed by three dimensions.
-The first relates to the aspect of the quantum formalism that is at the heart of the criterion at hand.
-In particular, whether our focus is on the observables, the quantum state, or the inner product.
-The second dimension relates to the aspect of the classical big bang singularity that is targeted for resolution: the local curvature pathology aspect or global the incomplete causal curve aspect.
-We will distinguish between local and global singularity resolution criteria on the basis of classical-quantum correspondence and argue that an analysis of both aspects is required for what we mean by quantum singularity resolution to be fully understood.\footnote{See \cite[\S6.2]{Wuthrich:2006} for a related idea of `expectation-value singularity' (which would be the analogue of a local quantum singularity) and `dynamical singularity' (which would be the analogue of a global quantum singularity).} The third dimension of analysis relates to the logical strength of the criterion under consideration as necessary, sufficient, or necessary and sufficient.
+The first relates to the aspect of the quantum formalism that is at the heart of the criterion at hand, in particular, whether our focus is on the observables, the quantum state, or the inner product.
+The second dimension relates to the aspect of the classical big bang singularity that is targeted for resolution: the local curvature pathology aspect or the global dynamics aspect.
+We will distinguish between local curvature and global dynamics singularity resolution criteria on the basis of classical-quantum correspondence and argue that an analysis of both aspects is required for what we mean by quantum singularity resolution to be fully understood.\footnote{See \cite[\S6.2]{Wuthrich:2006} for a related idea of `expectation-value singularity' (which would be the analogue of a local curvature quantum singularity) and `dynamical singularity' (which would be the analogue of a global dynamics quantum singularity).} The third dimension of analysis relates to the logical strength of the criterion under consideration as necessary, sufficient, or necessary and sufficient.
 Although we make no claim that our analysis will be exhaustive, simultaneous full exploration of these three dimensions of analysis will render it systematic and complete to the extent that we will consider virtually all candidate criteria for big bang singularity resolution that have been subject to analysis in quantum cosmology.